canghel3/telemetry/README.md

 ### Telemetry package

 A simple logging package.
-THIS PACKAGE IS NOT CONCURRENCY SAFE.
+A major refactoring (v1.1.0) is underway.
+Version 1.0.1 is usable, but is not concurrency safe.

 ```bash
 go get -u github.com/Ginger955/telemetry@v1.0.1